 Birds take dust baths more frequently in arid habitats and during hotter seasons when water for bathing may be scarce.
 Dusting can occur anywhere and at any time, however, when a bird feels it is necessary to keep its feathers well groomed and when a suitable patch of dust or dry dirt is nearby.

-To take a dust bath, a bird begins by scraping their feet in dry, fine, crumbly dirt or sand to create a wallow.
-Lowering the breast to the ground and rolling, swaying or rocking may deepen the shallow depression.
+To take a dust bath, a bird begins by scraping its feet in dry, fine, crumbly dirt or sand to create a wallow.
+Lowering the breast to the ground and rolling, swaying, or rocking may deepen the shallow depression.
 The bird will flip its wings vigorously, similar to bathing in water, to spread dust over the entire body.
 During this frantic motion, the feathers may be fluffed and the tail spread so the dust can reach the skin more easily.
 The bird may also rub its head to the ground to coat the shorter feathers on the cheeks.
 After a few moments of this dry bathing, the bird will pause to catch its breath or look around, but the bathing motion may be repeated several times until the bird is sufficiently coated in dust.
 At that time, the bird may fly to a nearby perch or will first shake off some excess dust before perching.
-Preening or sunning often follows immediately after a dust bath as the bird continues its extensive grooming regimen.

 Help Dusting Birds